shenzhou05/SRP-Chinese-Translation/Pages/HDRP/Environment-Lighting.md

 Note on reflections :

-Baked reflection probes will render using the sky settings used in the Baking sky component, as this is consistent with your baking settings.

-Realtime reflection probes will render using the sky settings resulting from the Volumes, as this is consistent with what you'll see with your game camera at runtime.
+Reflection probes will render using the sky set through volumes and selected in the Visual Environment, as this is consistent with what you'll see with your game camera at runtime.

 ## Adding your own Sky Type